rajkumarsahu89/Furation_Bookstore/README.md

 <h1>Book Store<h1>

 <h1>Description</h1>
 <p>It is an E-commerce web application related to Book store.
-Users can order food and the admin can manage all items and manage orders.</p>
+Users can order book and the admin can manage all items and manage orders.</p>

 <h1>Tech Stacks we have used</h1>